Cyber00011011/Cyber00011011.github.io/_posts/2021-02-03-StringStingsEverywhere.md

 Hybrid-Analysis showing a lot more strings than the static tools.
 ![hybrid_analysis](/images/hybrid_analysis.PNG)

 In closing, all the tools found the strings 'hello' and 'sleep' which look like they could be commands.
 There is also a call to CreateProcessA and an IP address which could be a C&C server.
+If your looking for a good command line tool my favorite was strings.py by Didier Stevens, for a GUI tool I liked PEStudio.

 ## References
 * Link to [strings.py by Didier Stevens](https://blog.didierstevens.com/2021/01/24/update-strings-py-version-0-0-7/)